 [NOTE: Women in their reproductive years should know that the excessive use of vitamin A shortly before and during pregnancy could be harmful to their babies.
-1,000 RE=5,000 international units (IU).
+One thousand RE equals 5,000 international units (IU).
 More than 10,000 IU should be considered harmful.]

 Although pregnancy requires additional nutrients, it doesn't require a drastic change in caloric intake.
 Remember, don't skip meals and keep saturated fats to a minimum.

 Reviewed By: Irina Burd, MD, PhD, Maternal Fetal Medicine, Johns Hopkins University, Baltimore, MD.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.
 A.D.A.M.
 Editorial Update: 06/11/2014